WenboYang/CppNotes/TheBigFourOfRectangleClass.md

 ###Copy constructor
 Principle is to let each class take care of its own internal states and implementations.
 We just stick to the interface, which is kind of a contract between different classes.
-Therefor, when buiilding our copy constructor, we prefer to use the constructor of member/parent classes, like this.
+Therefore, when building the copy constructor, we prefer to use the constructor of member/parent classes, like this.
 ~~~~C++
 Rectangle( const Rectangle& other )
 : Shape(other),